grab/engineering-blog/_posts/2022-09-08-automatic-rule-backtesting.md

 *   Upon scheduling, the Backtesting Portal sends a message to SQS, which is then captured by the listening Lambda.
 *   Lambda invokes a Spark job over the AWS elastic mapreduce engine (EMR).
 *   The EMR engine fetches the executable artifacts containing the rule script and historical data from S3, and starts a Spark job to apply the rule script over historical data.
-Depending on the size of data, the Spark cluster will scale automatically to ensure the timely completion.
+Depending on the size of data, the Spark cluster will scale automatically to ensure timely completion.
 *   Once completed, a report file is generated and available on Backtesting UI.

 ### UI